Understanding HTTP Methods

 • If the resource exists, it replaces it; if not, it creates a new one.

-• It’s both idempotent and non-safe.
+• It’s idempotent and non-safe.

 Characteristics: